 Interested in learning more Greek phrases?
 Take a look here for more useful Greek words when visiting Greece.

-Where to celebrate Greek Easter
+Where to Celebrate Greek Easter

-We’ll be honest – the best places to go for Greek Easter are outside the main cities.
+The best places to go for Greek Easter are outside the main cities.
 If you can visit a town, village or an island, you will experience a very traditional Greek Easter.

 What to do in Athens during Easter